recolic/notebook/workspace-bootstrap.md

 # Reproduce recolic's workspace

-> If you're in fucking China, change all `recolic.net` to breakwall domain (such as recolic.cc).
+> If you're in fucking China, replace `recolic.net` with other domain (such as recolic.cc).

 ## GUI Workspace